LeonyHabchi/Leo/README.md

-      *Finally, the carousel includes navigation arrows on the left and right, defined by <button class="carousel-control-prev"> and <button class="carousel-control-next">.
-These let users manually move through the slides.
+      *Finally, the carousel includes navigation arrows on the left and right, defined by <button class="carousel-control-prev"> and <button class="carousel-control-next">.These let users manually move through the slides.
 The span elements inside these buttons hold the arrow icons, and an extra visually-hidden label provides accessibility for screen readers.*